tolvanea/small_projects/README.md

 ![wavelets](wavelets.png)

 ## laplace_noise.py
 Generates cloud-like noise texture using deconvolution of Laplace kernel.
 This is an interesting phenomenon, as Laplace kernel is almost like a sharpen-kernel, but it normalizes to 0 instead of 1.
 So we get cloud texture by inversely applying edge detection.
 What?
 Why?
-By intuition I would have predicted that somewhat de-sharpening results somewhat blurring.
-By the way, this is highly inefficient way to generate cloud texture, as it uses linear equation solver, which has complexity of O(n³), where n is number of pixels in the whole image.
+By intuition I would have predicted that somewhat-desharpening results somewhat-blurring.
+By the way, this is highly inefficient way to generate cloud texture, as it uses linear equation solver, which has complexity of O(n³), where n is total number of pixels in the image.

 ![laplace_noise](laplace_noise.png)